Home / How to Sell on Amazon / How to Start an Amazon Private Label Business in 2026

 2. Trademark and Brand Registry

 Registering your trademark and enrolling in Amazon Brand Registry is one of the most important steps.
-Brand Registry unlocks powerful tools and protections that unregistered sellers cannot access.
+Brand Registry gets you powerful tools and protections that unregistered sellers cannot access on Amazon.

 To qualify for Brand Registry, you need an active registered trademark (not just pending) in the country where you are enrolling.
 In the US, trademark registration through the USPTO typically costs $250 to $350 per class and takes 8 to 12 months.